garffff-bot/garffff-bot.github.io/content/Active Directory/ACLs.md

 Get-DomainObjectACL -Identity * | ? {$_.SecurityIdentifier -eq $sid}
 ```

 Look for `ObjectAceType` (GUID).
-This is just numbers,
+This is just numbers:

 ```bash
 Get-DomainObjectACL -Identity * | ? {$_.SecurityIdentifier -eq $sid}
 ```

-but we can convert to text
+but we can convert to text:

 ```bash
 Get-DomainObjectACL -ResolveGUIDs -Identity * | ? {$_.SecurityIdentifier -eq $sid}